RetroPie/RetroPie-Docs/docs/KODI.md

 ![](http://www.grandrapidsdevs.com/wp-content/uploads/2015/06/kodiLogo.png)
 ***

 _Kodi is a Home Media Server (basically your own personal netflix) formerly known as XBMC.
-Kodi is currently an experimental build that can be installed from the experimental menu of the setup script._
+Kodi is currently an optional build that can be installed from the optional menu of the setup script._

 ***
 ## General Information